aredn/documentation/arednHow-toGuides/xlinks.rst

   :alt: Ethernet Ports & Xlinks
   :align: center

-In this example we chose VLAN ``20`` because it is not in use anywhere else on our network.
+In this example VLAN ``20`` is not in use anywhere else on the network.
 We assigned an *IP Address* of ``172.16.1.1`` for the near-side node, and we assigned ``172.16.1.2`` as the *Peer Address* for the node on the other side of the link.
-The xlink knows nothing about the details or configuration of the intermediate devices.
-The *Weight* is set to ``1`` which is the same weight as would be used by a tunnel connection, but this can be increased if you want the cross-link to be chosen at a lower priority for routing traffic on the mesh. *Port* ``lan3`` was chosen because it is an open port on this device.
+The xlink knows nothing about the details or configuration of the intermediate transport devices.
+The *Weight* is set to ``1`` which is the same weight as would be used by a tunnel connection, but this can be increased if you want the cross-link to be chosen at a lower priority for routing traffic on the mesh. *Port* ``lan3`` was chosen because it is an open port on this node.
 After entering these values, click ``Done`` and ``Commit`` your changes.
-Now you can cable your near-side PtP device to port 3 on your AREDN® node.
+Now you can cable your near-side transport device to port 3 on your AREDN® node.

 .. image:: _images/xlink.png
-  :alt: Cross-link diagram
+  :alt: xlink diagram
   :align: center

-Next, open the **Ethernet Ports & Xlinks** page on the node for the other side of the PtP link.
+Next, open the **Ethernet Ports & Xlinks** page on the node for the other side of the link.
 Set the *IP Address* for that node to ``172.16.1.2`` and the *Peer Address* to ``172.16.1.1``.
-The *Weight* is set to ``1`` and the *Port* is set to ``lan4`` because that is an open port on the device.
-After entering these values, click ``Done`` and ``Commit`` your changes for this side of the PtP link.
-Now you can cable your far-side PtP device to port 4 on that AREDN® node.
+The *Weight* is set to ``1`` and the *Port* is set to ``lan4`` because that is an open port on this node.
+After entering these values, click ``Done`` and ``Commit`` your changes.
+Now you can cable your far-side transport device to port 4 on that AREDN® node.

-Configure the intermediate Point-to-Point link
+Configure the intermediate transport link
 ----------------------------------------------

 How data is moved between the peer devices is not restricted or defined.
-There are many types of vendor-specific Point-to-Point products that can be used to establish an AREDN® xlink.
+There are many types of intermediate transport products that can be used to establish an AREDN® xlink.
 Refer to your manufacturer's documentation for the best way to ensure that network packets can be successfully transferred between the two endpoint devices.
 The easiest way to accomplish this is to bridge the traffic directly between the peer devices.